GrzegorzCiepiel/Biodiversity/README.md

 FIrstly I import both csv files.
 I open first rows using .head() method and than do a initial analyse using .info() and .describe()

+The species_info.csv contains following columns:
+- **category** - taxonomy for each species
+- **scientific_name** - scientific name for each species
+- **common_names** - common names of each species
+- **conservation_status** - conservation status for each species

+The Observations.csv contains information from recorded sightings of different species throughout the national parks in the past 7 days.

+The columns included are:
+- **scientific_name** - The scientific name of each species
+- **park_name** - The name of the national park
+- **observations** - The number of observations in the past 7 days

+1. **What is the distribution of conservation status for species?**

+NaN                   5633
+Species of Concern     161
+Endangered              16
+Threatened              10
+In Recovery              4
+Name: count, dtype: int64
+conservation_status
+NaN                  97%
+Species of Concern   2,8%
+Endangered           0,27%
+Threatened           0,17%
+In Recovery          0,07%

+As we can see above, 97% of data in this column contains empty values.
+We do not need to drop all column.
+The NaN values are equat to "Not covered by any form of protection".

+2. **Are certain types of species more likely to be endangered?**